apache/trafficserver/doc/admin-guide/configuring-traffic-server.en.rst

 ========================

 You can quickly and easily change your Traffic
-Server configuration via command-line interface using 'traffic_ctl'.
+Server configuration via command-line interface using `traffic_ctl`.

 View Configuration Options
 --------------------------